The Assembly Line Shirt Dress Sewing Pattern Sleeveless Version

 I love this pattern hack, it completely changes the silhouette of the Trapeze Dress and is a great way to get more from your sewing pattern, I'll definitely be making one!

-To make this dress you'll need the Trapeze Dress sewing pattern which you can purchase here and you can download the free pattern hack over on the Merchant and Mills website by clicking here.
+To make this dress you'll need the Trapeze Dress sewing pattern which you can buy here and you can download the free pattern hack over on the Merchant and Mills website by clicking here.